bccp/nbodykit/docs/source/getting-started/intro.rst

 experience, allowing the user to quickly experiment and play around with data sets and statistics, while still leveraging the power of parallel processing when necessary.
-Motivated by the power of `Jupyter notebooks <http://jupyter.org>`_, we adopt a ``lab`` framework for nbodykit, where all of the necessary data containers and algorithms can be imported from a single module:
+Motivated by the power of `Jupyter notebooks`_, we adopt a "lab" framework for nbodykit, where all of the necessary data containers and algorithms can be imported from a single module:

 .. code-block:: python